JoonasMykkanen/gigantti_tiliskripti/README.md

 #  [TILISKRIPTI ▶️ LIVE DEMO](https://gigantti-tiliskripti.vercel.app/)

 ### NOTE: It is not possible to test backend functionality since it requires company resources that are not with this repo for obvious reasons.
-It's up for showcasing implementation as well as showcasing the frontend design _ONLY_.
+Created for showcasing design _ONLY_.

 ## Description